How Ants Find Food

 Fun fact: Bees move pollen from flower to flower while they collect nectar.

-Watch for: Watch how the bee lands, crawls, and searches the flower.
+Watch for: Watch how the bee's fuzzy body catches and carries pollen.

-Fun fact: Subterranean termites live in colonies and often travel through soil.
+Fun fact: Subterranean termites live in colonies and swarm to start new ones.

-Watch for: Watch how termites move together and stay close to covered paths.
+Watch for: Watch how termites travel together and stay near covered paths.

-Fun fact: Spiders have eight legs and move differently than insects.
+Fun fact: Spiders have eight legs and spin silk from body parts called spinnerets.

-Watch for: Count the legs and watch how carefully the spider steps.
+Watch for: Count the legs and look for how spiders use silk to build webs.

 Watch for: Watch how the body curls into a tiny armored ball.